-The temple is not only signified as a Dham, but is as well the prominent destinations for Kashi Yatra.
+The temple is not only signified as a Dham but is as well a prominent destination for Kashi Yatra.
 It is said that the yatra of Kashi is incomplete without the yatra of Rameswaram.

 According to the Ramayana, After the victory in Lanka and Ravana‘s downfall, Rama with Devi Sita and his army returned to Rameshwaram.
-By killing Ravana, Rama had committed the sin, because Ravana was not only the king but was also a Brahmin.
-And as per Hindu scriptures, killing a Brahmin is deemed as the most dreadful sin called Brahmahathi Dosha.
+By killing Ravana, Rama had committed a sin because Ravana was not only the king but was also a Brahmin.
+And as per Hindu scriptures, killing a Brahmin is deemed the most dreadful sin called Brahmahathi Dosha.
 Thus, Rama prayed to Lord Shiva to absolve his sins.

-As advised by Rishi Agastya, Lord Rama decided to establish Shivalinga in Rameswaram, and perform the rituals to wash off Brahmahati Dosha.
+As advised by Rishi Agastya, Lord Rama decided to establish Shivalinga in Rameswaram and perform the rituals to wash off Brahmahati Dosha.
 Therefore, Rama directed Hanuman to bring the Shivalinga from Mt.
 Kailash.
-The rituals had to be performed within a specific time period, but Hanuman delayed in bringing the Shivalingam.
-Hence, Mata Sita created a small lingam from the sand available on the beach, which is called Ramalingam.
-Ram further established the great Shivalinga of black stone near the small lingam brought by Hanuman, shortly after the establishment of Ramalingam, which is considered to be the shrine of Jyotirlinga.
+The rituals had to be performed within a specific time period, but Hanuman delayed bringing the Shivalingam.
+Hence, Mata Sita created a small lingam from the sand available on the beach called Ramalingam.
+Ram further established the great Shivalinga of black stone near the small lingam brought by Hanuman shortly after the establishment of Ramalingam, which is considered to be the shrine of Jyotirlinga.

-According to the inscription available in the temple, it is believed that the ancient shrine at Rameshwaram was enlarged by King Parakramabahu of Sri Lanka in the 12th century and additions were made by the Panday’s, the Nayak rulers of Madurai followed by the kings of Ramanand.
-Many dynasties came and fell and each of them put their own input into the temple, during the construction period.
+According to the inscription available in the temple, it is believed that King Parakramabahu of Sri Lanka enlarged the ancient shrine at Rameshwaram in the 12th century, and additions were made by the Panday’s, the Nayak rulers of Madurai, followed by the kings of Ramanand.
+Many dynasties came and fell, and each put its own input into the temple during the construction period.
 However, one thing that did not change during all those constructions was its Dravidian style of architecture.

 Architecture and Features

-Another famous feature of Ramanathaswamy Temple is sixty-four wells (teerthams) in and around the premises of the temple.
-According to the Skanda Purana, twenty-four of them are important.
+Another famous feature of Ramanathaswamy Temple is sixty-four wells (teerthams) in and around the temple premises.
+According to Skanda Purana, twenty-four of them are important.
 Among them, 22 wells spread throughout the premises.
-The surprising fact is that water from each well tastes different even if they are very near to each other, and have curative features.
-So that Devotees take bath in teerthams before they enter the temple and it is believed that these holy waters can help in observing salvation and washing off all the sins and regrets in one’s life.
+Surprisingly, water from each well tastes different even if they are very near each other and have curative features.
+So Devotees take a bath in teerthams before they enter the temple, and it is believed that these holy waters can help observe salvation and wash off all the sins and regrets in one’s life.

 Rameshwaram temple consists of three types of corridors with a total length of 3850 feet.
-The first corridor is the oldest as compared with the others.
-Built-in the 12th century, and renovated over various periods, the second corridor has 108 Shivalinga’s as well as a statue of Ganapathi.
-The third corridor is the show stopper with an enormous 1212 pillars, each of them measuring 30 feet in height and has a height of close to 23 feet and is naturally said to be the longest corridor in the world.
+The first corridor is the oldest compared with the others.
+Built in the 12th century and renovated over various periods, the second corridor has 108 Shivalinga and a statue of Ganapathi.
+The third corridor is the show stopper with an enormous 1212 pillars, each measuring 30 feet in height and having a height of close to 23 feet and is naturally said to be the longest corridor in the world.

-The outer set of corridors is 6.9 m in height and expenses for 400 feet to the west and as many feet to the east and some 640 feet to the north and south.
-The corridor of the Rameshwaram temple is known for its attractive nature and in no other temples of India, such a beautiful feature could be seen.
-This beautiful structure adds up the devotion in the minds of the devotees.
+The outer set of corridors is 6.9 m in height and expenses 400 feet to the west, as many feet to the east, and some 640 feet to the north and south.
+The corridor of the Rameshwaram temple is known for its attractive nature, and in no other temple in India, such a beautiful feature could be seen.
+This beautiful structure adds to the devotion in the minds of the devotees.
 The serenity of that place is a captivating one.
 The neatness of the temple is also a notable feature.

-The Rameswaram Temple is one of the historic temples of India and the devotees come from abroad to know the magnificence, sanctity, architecture, and history of this temple.(Last Updated On: June 8, 2020)
+The Rameswaram Temple is one of the historic temples of India, and the devotees come from abroad to know this temple’s magnificence, sanctity, architecture, and history.